google/zetasql/docs/differential-privacy.md

 ### Add noise

-In this example, noise has been added to the anonymized query.
+In this example, noise has been added to the differentially private query.
 Smaller groups may not be included.
 Smaller epsilons and more noise will provide greater privacy protection.